hbradio/portfolio/content/resume.md

 I co-founded an online social learning platform where students write code for robots.

 * Develop services in Python 3 (Django) and Go and our UI using React+Redux and Material-UI
-* Architect our infrastructure using AWS Lambda, Docker, AWS ECS+Fargate, and Cloudformation; set up CI/CD with TravisCI and GitHub Actions
+* Drove down the cost of our infrastructure using AWS Lambda, Docker, AWS ECS+Fargate, and Cloudformation; set up CI/CD with TravisCI and GitHub Actions
-* Defined and implemented a Web Bluetooth serial protocol to communicate with the robot
+* Defined and implemented a Web Bluetooth serial protocol to allow reliable communication with the robot directly from the browser

 ### Electrical Engineer + Firmware Engineer, [Indesign LLC](https://indesign-llc.com/)
 *2012-2017*